solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

     workloads that depend on in-memory processing.

 To estimate the TCO for Azure Database for MySQL, use the [Azure Pricing Calculator].
-Note that you can also use the [Azure TCO Calculator] to estimate the cost savings of deploying PaaS Azure MySQL over the same deployment in an on-premises data center.
-Simply indicate your on-premises hardware and the Azure landing zone, adjust calculation parameters, like the cost of electricity, and observe the potential savings.
+Note that the [Azure TCO Calculator] can be used to estimate the cost savings of deploying PaaS Azure MySQL over the same deployment in an on-premises data center.
+Simply indicate the configuration of on-premises hardware and the Azure landing zone, adjust calculation parameters, like the cost of electricity, and observe the potential savings.

 #### Flexible Server Unsupported Features